Interstate 481: Route description

-I-481 begins at I-81's exit 16A, a directional T interchange in the South Valley section of the city of Syracuse.
-Immediately crossing under NY 173, I-481 proceeds eastward alongside Rock Cut Road (unsigned County Route 103 [CR 103]), which meets the freeway at exit 1 heading east.
+I-481 begins at I-81's exit 82 (exit 1A on I-81), a directional T interchange in the South Valley section of the city of Syracuse.
+Immediately crossing under NY 173, I-481 proceeds eastward alongside Rock Cut Road (unsigned County Route 103 [CR 103]), which meets the freeway at exit 83 heading east.
 I-481 crosses out of Syracuse and into the town of Onondaga, paralleling Rock Cut Road into Clark Reservation State Park.
-The Interstate Highway makes a bend to the northeast, crossing over tracks used by the New York, Susquehanna and Western Railway and entering exit 2, which connects to Jamesville Road (CR 7).
+The Interstate Highway makes a bend to the northeast, crossing over tracks used by the New York, Susquehanna and Western Railway and entering exit 85, which connects to Jamesville Road (CR 7).

 After exit 2, I-481 makes a bend to the north, crossing east of Butternut Creek Golf Course as it crosses into the town of DeWitt.
-In DeWitt, I-481 enters an interchange (exit 3) with NY 5 and NY 92 (East Genesee Street) just west of the hamlet of Lyndon.
+In DeWitt, I-481 enters an interchange (exit 87) with NY 5 and NY 92 (East Genesee Street) just west of the hamlet of Lyndon.
 After the junction, I-481 continues bending to the northeast, crossing the west end of Old Erie Canal State Park and east of White Chapel Memory Gardens before entering a large interchange with the eastern terminus of I-690.
 Just north of the interchange, I-481 crosses over NY 290 (Manlius Center Road) and CSX Transportation's DeWitt Yard.
-A short distance after the railroad, I-481 enters exit 5, which connects to Kirkville Road (CR 53).
+A short distance after the railroad, I-481 enters exit 90, which connects to Kirkville Road (CR 53).

 After the interchange with CR 53, I-481 continues northward through DeWitt, paralleling Fly Road (CR 77).
-A short distance later, I-481 crosses over the New York State Thruway (I-90) and enters exit 6, a trumpet interchange leading to exit 34A of the Thruway.
+A short distance later, I-481 crosses over the New York State Thruway (I-90) and enters exit 91, a trumpet interchange leading to exit 34A of the Thruway.
 A short distance after the Thruway, I-481 enters a partial cloverleaf interchange with NY 298 (Collamer Road).
 The freeway continues northeast, crossing over East Taft Road (CR 18) in DeWitt before bending northwest into the town of Cicero.
-In Cicero, I-481 enters an interchange (exit 8) with Northern Boulevard (CR 82).
-A short distance to the west in the town of North Syracuse, I-481 enters exit 9, a cloverleaf interchange with I-81.
+In Cicero, I-481 enters an interchange (exit 95) with Northern Boulevard (CR 82).
+A short distance to the west in the town of North Syracuse, I-481 enters exit 96, a cloverleaf interchange with exit 11 on I-81.
 At this junction, the designation of I-481 ends while NY 481 continues northwestward toward Oswego.